comingback2life/react-static-tweet/README.md

 ## React Practise
  This is the dynamic version of our static tweet application.
+No user input is taken instead a user input is assumed by making an object called userTweet.
  It demonstrates the use of props.
 Using React.createElements to create HTML tags.